 Other notable Semana Santa festivities are held in Hellín (Province of Albacete), where spectacular tamboradas complement the processions, and Castilblanco de los Arroyos – a small city in the Province of Seville, where they have a very unique custom of manufacturing Judas dolls (Juas) that are later placed in various corners of the city and set on fire.

-Compared with other Spanish regions, Semana Santa in Catalonia is less religious and spectacular, but even so, it still features its fair share of peculiar celebrations.
+Although not as spectacular as in other Spanish regions, Semana Santa in Catalonia has its fair share of peculiar celebrations.
 For instance, the Silence Procession in Badalona dates back to the 17th century and distinguishes itself for being extremely quiet and lit only by candlelight.

 Other noteworthy festivities include: Tarragona’s Procession of Loneliness where only women can take part, the Death Dance in Verges, and the Andalusian-style processions in L’Hospitalet de Llobregat, near Barcelona.